Home | Photos | Micro history | RAF 69th | The AJO | Saxon horse | more ▼

 Vector Graphic Inc.: Assembled!
 Tested!
 The same 8K static memory for the same price!

-This is an early advert for Vector Graphic, the company formed in 1976 by two housewives - Lore Harp and Carole Ely.
-The husband of the former, Bob Harp, had been selling similar 8...
+This is an early advert for Vector Graphic, the company formed in 1976 by two housewives - Lore Harp and Carole Ely - along with Lore Harp's husband Bob Harp, who had been selling...

 Commodore advert thumbnail